Last Updated on October 30, 2023

 Untreated patients with mild disease should be scheduled for annual serum alkaline phosphatase levels and annual radiographs of osteolytic lesions.

 Treated patients should have serum alkaline phosphatase levels every 3-4 months and should undergo annual radiographs of osteolytic lesions, if present.
 Alternatively, urinary hydroxyproline or collagen cross-links can be used.

 The general outlook for patients with Paget disease is good, especially if treatment is administered before major changes have occurred in the bones.
 Treatment does not cure Paget disease, but it can control it.
-Patients with multiple bony involvement have less favorable prognosis.
+Patients with multiple bony involvements have a less favorable prognosis.

-The prognosis is extremely unfavorable with sarcomatous change and 5 year survival rate is 5-7% only.
+The prognosis is extremely unfavorable with sarcomatous change and the 5-year survival rate is 5-7% only.

 Patient Education in Paget Disease

 Patients should be educated about proper posture, body mechanics, and avoidance of trauma.
 The patient should stay active but at the same time take measures to avoid falls.

 Patients should be aware of the signs and symptoms of complications is important.
 For example, increased local pain with soft tissue mass may represent a sarcoma.